 - Add the rice and let it toast a little (approx. 3 minutes), then pour the white wine.

 - Once wine is reduced, start adding the hot stock to the rice, a ladle at a time, waiting until each addition has been absorbed before adding the next one.
 Keep on gently stirring .

-- At about mid cooking (about 10 mins) add the saffron diluted in water.
+- At about mid cooking (about 10 mins) add the saffron powder and mix.

-- At the end of cooking (about 20 mins) turn off the fire and add the butter and the grated cheese whisking until butter is melted.
+- At the end of cooking (about 20 mins) turn off the fire and add the butter and the grated cheese stirring until butter is melted.

 - Let the risotto rest covered for 5 minutes before serving.